typesnippet/antd-phone-input/README.md

 Advanced phone input component for [Ant Design](https://github.com/ant-design/ant-design) that provides support for all countries and is compatible with [`antd`](https://github.com/ant-design/ant-design) 4 and 5 versions.
-It has built-in support for area codes and provides validation to ensure that the entered numbers are valid.
+It has built-in support for area codes and provides [strict validation](#validation) to ensure the entered numbers are valid.
 This open-source project is designed to simplify the process of collecting phone numbers from users.

 ## Installation